jtenner/system-f-omega/README.md

 ## 🧾 License

-MIT © 2025 — Developed by Josh
+MIT © 2025 — Developed by Joshua Tenner
 Use freely for research, teaching, and experimental compilers.